Spectral Method attacks Sparse LWE, Sparse LPN and Beyond: Introduction

-The task in analyzing the hardness of sparse LPN over $\Z_2$ (and in fact, sparse LWE in general) is to determine the computational complexity as a function of $m$, i.e. the number of samples $(\bm{a},b)$.
+The task in analyzing the hardness of these sparse variants is to determine the computational complexity as a function of $m$, i.e. the number of samples $(\bm{a},b)$.
 For $m\leq n$, the random and the planted noisy instances are statistically indistinguishable.
 Raghavendra, Rao and Schramm \cite{sos_upper_bound} showed that sparse LPN over $\Z_2$ can be solved in $n^{O(l)}$ time when $m$ is a quantity of the form $l\left(\frac{n}{l}\right)^{k/2}\log^{c(k)}(n)$ using a degree $l$ ``Sum of squares'' method for $l\geq k/2$.
 An improved (and the best known) bound of the form $l\left(\frac{n}{l}\right)^{k/2}\log{n}$ for $m$ with the same time complexity can be obtained using the ``Kikuchi method'' by Wein, Alaoui, and Moore \cite{kikuchi_ref1} (independently by Hastings \cite{kikuchi_ref2}).\footnote{The Kikuchi method is inspired from Kikuchi free energy, a marginal approximation to Gibbs free energy \cite{kikuchi1951theory}} Schmidhuber, O’Donnell, Kothari, and Babbush \cite{quartic_speedup} gave a quantum algorithm that achieves a quartic speedup in time (i.e. $n^{l/4}\cdotp\text{poly}(n)$) over the Kikuchi method for certain choices of the sample complexity $m$, while using exponentially less space.
-More recently, Gupta, He, O'Donnell, and Singer \cite{gupta2026classical} used the Kikuchi graph defined by \cite{kikuchi_ref1} and gave a new classical algorithm with a nearly quadratic speedup over the Kikuchi Method for the same sample complexity.